Minga Port Protocol Specification

 Behavior: Sent exactly once, during startup, after the frontend has set up its rendering surface.
 The BEAM waits for this event before sending any render commands.

-Frontends should use the extended format when possible.
-The BEAM detects which format was sent by checking the payload length: 5 bytes = short format with default capabilities, 13+ bytes = extended format with explicit capabilities.
+Frontends should use the extended format with the protocol_version tail.
+The BEAM detects which format was sent by checking the payload length: 5 bytes = short format with default capabilities and no version (treated as protocol_version 0); 13 bytes = extended capabilities with no version tail (also treated as protocol_version 0); 15+ bytes = extended capabilities followed by a u16 protocol_version.
+See "Protocol Version Negotiation".

 0x04 mouse_event